amelnik92f/schools-info/ENV_SETUP.md

 **Important Notes**:
 - This key **must match** the `API_KEY` configured in your backend's `.env` file
+- **Does NOT use** `NEXT_PUBLIC_` prefix - this keeps it server-side only
+- The key is **never exposed** to the browser or client-side JavaScript
-- Use the `NEXT_PUBLIC_` prefix so Next.js can expose it to the browser
+- All API calls use Next.js Server Actions to keep the key secure
 - Keep this key secure and never commit it to version control
 - Use different keys for development and production